HarryAnthony/Mahalanobis-OOD-detection/README.md

 #### b.
 Accessing manual annotations for CheXpert
-A significant contribution of this paper was manually annotation of the lateral X-ray scans of the CheXpert dataset into four categories, given by four textfiles:
+A significant contribution of this paper was manually annotation of ~50% of the lateral X-ray scans of the CheXpert dataset (labels of 100% incoming) into four categories, given by four textfiles:
 * `pacemaker.txt` : X-ray scans with a visible pacemaker device.
 * `no_support_device.txt` : X-ray scans with a visible support devices, using the definition for support devices given by CheXpert [2].
 * `support_devices.txt` : X-ray scans with a visible support device, but not including a visible pacemaker device.